Ramy-Uptown/Uptown-FS/README.md

 - Acceptance evaluation fix: PV rule now passes when Proposed PV ≤ Standard PV × tolerance (equality allowed).
 Previously it required ≥, which caused a false FAIL at 0 difference.
 Also added small epsilon to avoid float rounding issues.
 - Third-year condition is already dynamic; it now reads min/max from payment_thresholds (with sensible fallbacks if not configured).
 - UI cleanup: Removed duplicated “Unit & Project Information” section from Deals → Create Deal in favor of the upper “Selected Unit” summary, and added “Block / Sector” to that summary.
 Removed unused local state and draft autosave tied to the deleted section to prevent stale localStorage keys and simplify the component.
+- Sales Consultant calculator UX: Hid “Std Financial Rate (%)” input for property consultants (it is pulled from approved standard and should not be editable).
+Also improved Down Payment UX—when DP Type = percentage, the input now shows a “%” suffix and enforces 0–100, reducing confusion about entering values.

 ---